 Determining Methodological Orthodoxy

 In 2005, Geisler wrote a two-part article in The Christian Research Journal [CRJ] titled The Essential Doctrines of the Christian Faith (Part One: A Historical Approach and Part Two: The Logical Approach).
-Modified forms of these articles were later incorporated into a book Geisler wrote with Ron Rhodes in 2008 titled Conviction Without Compromise [CWC], and most recently Preserving Orthodoxy: Maintaining Continuity with the Historic Christian Faith on Scripture [PO].
+Modified forms of these articles were later incorporated into a book Geisler wrote with Ron Rhodes in 2008 titled Conviction Without Compromise, and finally in 2017 (5 years after this article was first published), Preserving Orthodoxy: Maintaining Continuity with the Historic Christian Faith on Scripture.
 At issue in these articles was the identification of the “essentials of the faith” (i.e., orthodoxy).
 Geisler lists these essentials using his “Logical Method,” and compares them to the results of the “Historical Method.”

 Apart from a merely passing interest in Geisler’s theological method, there is much at stake here theologically.
 Geisler lists three reasons why it is important to identify the essentials:

 (1) the essentials are the basis for Christian unity,